 He also has a substantial civil appellate practice, including research, brief writing, and appellate motion practice including complex legal issues of first impression.
 He handles matters on appeal before the California State Courts of Appeal and California Supreme Court.

 In 2003, he was admitted to practice appellate law in and before the Ninth Circuit Court of Appeals, and he handles federal appellate matters.

 While in law school, he served as an extern for The Honorable Justice Miriam Shearing on the Nevada Supreme Court and as an extern for The Honorable Donald S. Mitchell with the San Francisco Superior Court.

-Michael is an active member of the Kern County Bar Association and volunteers his time for the Kern County Probation Department, Moot Court Program.
-He is actively involved in his community, volunteering for his children’s school and serving as a basketball coach.
+Michael is an active member of the Kern County Bar Association and volunteers his time for the Kern County Probation Department, Moot Court Program, and is trained and appointed as a Temporary Judge by the Kern County Superior Court.
+He is actively involved in his community.

-Michael is married to Jillian Fritch-Stump and together they have two young children, Jessica and Charles.
-He spends his free time with his family and enjoys outdoor activities such as camping, hiking and fishing.
+Michael is married to Jillian Fritch-Stump, and together they have two children, Jessica and Charles.
+He spends his free time with his family and enjoys outdoor activities such as camping, hiking, and fishing.
 He and his family attend St. John’s Lutheran Church in Bakersfield.